-If the trajectory is off or the pin will not go in at all, remove all the pins (see "Removing Pins"), rotate the pier around its center alignment, and reinstall to avoid the obstruction.
-The pier may also be relocated, within the parameters of your structural design, if necessary to avoid underground objects.
-If the obstruction is close enough to the surface, it may be dug up and removed.
-Once accomplished, recompact the soils with the sledgehammer, and then reset the pier.
+If the trajectory is off or the pin will not go in at all, remove all the pins (see "Removing Pins"), rotate the concrete head around its center alignment, and reinstall to avoid the obstruction.
+The pier may also be relocated, within the parameters of your structure's design, if necessary.